Existence of weak solutions to a continuity equation with space time nonlocal Darcy law: Introduction

-which is the parabolic-elliptic version of the system (\ref{1L}) considered in this current manuscript.
-The introduction of $\pa_t p$ in the equation for the pressure makes our system quite different from (\ref{BIKeq}).
-For example, techniques such as maximum principle and Stroock-Varopoulos inequality do not work in the current parabolic-parabolic setting.
-We overcome these major shortcomings with the introduction of ad-hoc regularization terms, together with suitable compact embeddings and moment estimates (see later for a more detailed explanation).
+The presence of $\pa_t p$ makes our system quite different from (\ref{BIKeq}).
+For example, techniques such as maximum principle and Stroock-Varopoulos inequality do not work.
+We overcome these significant shortcomings with the introduction of ad-hoc regularization terms, together with suitable compact embeddings and moment estimates.
+See later for a more detailed explanation.

 A {\em{linear}} parabolic-elliptic version of (\ref{1L})

 was studied by the first author and collaborators in a series of papers: existence of weak solutions for (\ref{CV}) is proven in \cite{CV11, CV15, SV14} and H\"older regularity in \cite{CSV13}.
 The case $s=1$ also appeared in \cite{AS08} as a model for superconductivity.